- Study at Deakin

 In brain and neuroscience research and in vivo body electronics implant industries, flexible, easy to microfabricate microelectrodes are also researched to find replacements for metal electrodes.
 This research will focus on the development of an integrated platform of those promising technologies into a modular platform, interfacing of nerve cells cultured in immobilised microstructures inside microfluidics with embedded systems (electronics and software) and investigation of dynamics of bi-directional communication between neuron and silicon.
 In vitro and microfluidic nerve networks can be stimulated, firing of neurons can be recorded, patterns can be analysed with a data acquisition and control embedded system.
 Such an integrated platform can be useful to research robotics applications, to replace clinical trials, to become a part of personal, preventive self diagnostic instruments (so that medical care costs can be reduced), to make better and cheaper in vivo bio-electronics implants and to make biosensors and bioMEMS.

-Figure.
-The block diagram describing PhD research: integration, interfacing and investigating
+A block diagram describing the research: integration, interfacing and investigating

 Engineering contributions have played an important role in the rise and evolution of cellular biology.
 Engineering technologies have helped biologists to explore the living organisms at cellular and molecular levels, and have created new opportunities to tackle the unsolved biological problems.
 There is now a growing demand to further expand the role of engineering in cellular biology research.
 For an engineer to play an effective role in cellular biology, the first essential step is to understand the cells and their components.
 However, the stumbling block of this step is to comprehend the information given in the cellular biology literature because it best suits the readers with a biological background.